wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     Since May 30, 2018, Neptune has run with continuous backups to S3 within a VPC that's private by default.

+    Neptune is a fully managed service, so AWS takes care of the hardware and operating system patching.
+However, Admins need to allocate Read and Write capacity Usage (RCU & WCU) based on the number of anticipated 4K items read and 1K items written per second (RPS and WPS).
+Use the DynamoDB Capacity Calculator to estimate the number of RCUs and WCUs needed for your workload.

+    ### Big Data

-    <a name="Flow_Spark"></a>
+    <a name="Flow_Hadoop"></a>

 1. To address a way to process large amounts of data ("Big Data") across many machines, the Apache open-source Hadoop framework was created in 2006.
-Spark framework arrived in 2014 to add more in-memory compute performance with a more flexible API than Hadoop.
+It stores data across many machines using its distributed file system (HDFS).
+Hadoop used Yarn to manage resources.

     <a name="Flow_MapReduce"></a>

-1. Hadoop introduced the <strong>"MapReduce"</strong> approach developed by Google.
+1. To process and analyze data (in parallel), Hadoop used a <strong>"MapReduce"</strong> approach developed by Google.
 Java and Python programs split each large dataset across a cluster for parallel analysis, fault tolerance, and scalability.
-The abstractions let the user focus on the high-level logic of the program while trusting that the framework will smoothly continue the processes under-the-hood.
+The abstractions let the user focus on high-level logic.

-    In 2008, Apache Hive was open-sourced by Facebook to make SQL-like queries available to simplify complex Java MapReduce jobs on data stored using HDFS (Hadoop Distributed File System) and Amazon S3.
+    Apache Hive was open-sourced in 2008 by Facebook to make SQL-like queries available to simplify complex Java MapReduce jobs on data stored using HDFS (Hadoop Distributed File System).

+    <a name="Flow_Spark"></a>

+    The Spark framework arrived in 2014 to add higher performance to Hadoop.
+Instead of batch MapReduce to process data in HDFS, Spark added real-time processing and in-memory compute with a more flexible API.
+Spark added use of local and Amazon S3 to store data and load data from HBase, Cassandra.
+In addition to Yarn, Spark supports Mesos, Kubernetes, streaming data, machine learning, and graph processing.

+    <a name="Flow_Presto"></a>

 1.  <a target="_blank" href="https://aws.amazon.com/big-data/what-is-presto/">AWS Presto (renamed Trino)</a> is based on what Facebook open-sourced in 2014: a <strong>SQL query engine</strong> to access any size of data where it is stored, without needing to move data into a separate analytics system.
 Its connectors enable query of data in HDFS, S3, MySQL, PostgreSQL, Cassandra, MongoDB, Kafka, and Teradata.
 Query execution runs in-memory within a Hadoop cluster in parallel, so it can be fast.